Looking for a man who has steadily risen to be a great leader, then that man is Martin Thompson Ntem.

 Martin has grown to be a young man with a promising future from a humble beginning.

-In 2014, he enrolled at the Ghana Institute of Journalism for his first Degree in Communication Studies.
+In 2014, he enrolled at the Ghana Institute of Journalism (now University of Media, Arts, and Communication) for his first Degree in Communication Studies.
 There he became the student chapter President of the Ghana Journalists Association, (GJA-GIJ).
 He rose to become President of the Students Representative Council.
 Martin served as a member of the University Governing Council, Development Committee, and Library Committee now an Executive of the GIJ Alumni Association.

 In 2018, he gained admission to pursue his Second Degree, a Master of Art in Media Management.
-He was again voted as the President of The Graduate Students Association of Ghana, the GIJ Chapter.
+He was again voted as the President of The Graduate Students Association of Ghana (GRASAG), the GIJ Chapter.
 He became a Teaching Assistant and later a Graduate Assistant at the same university.

 Asking Martin what he lives by he said “Whenever I get the chance to lead or serve I do it as my last.
 To me, my greatest reward is the fact that those I have served or led will always want me on any day”